ynuo-o/visual-logbook-2/lab-5/README.md

 <img src="task3_4.png" width="500">

 `houghlines` draws multiple green line segments across the circuit layout.
-The number of detected segments is not necessarily equal to `numPeaks = 5`, for the following reasons:
+The number of detected segments is `length(lines) = 12`, which is not equal to `numPeaks = 5`, for the following reasons:

 - A single Hough peak bin may correspond to more than one physical line segment in the image.
 - Edge points on the same ideal line can be fragmented into several shorter segments; `FillGap` and `MinLength` control whether nearby fragments are merged or discarded.